Food for Life Global: History

-In total, Food for Life Global has distributed more than 8 billion meals since its inception.
+In total, Food Yoga International has distributed more than 8 billion meals since its inception.

-Food for Life has expanded its reach to include eco-projects such as Govardhana Eco Village; as well as orphanages such as Gokulam – Bhaktivedanta Children’s Home Gokulam in Sri Lanka, a refuge where needy children receive food, shelter, medical care, education and loving care and Juliana's Animal Sanctuary, the only farm sanctuary in Colombia and the winner of Best International Sanctuary for 2021 by the Global Federation of Farm Sanctuaries.
+Food Yoga International has expanded its reach to include eco-projects such as Govardhana Eco Village; as well as orphanages such as Gokulam – Bhaktivedanta Children’s Home Gokulam in Sri Lanka, a refuge where needy children receive food, shelter, medical care, education and loving care and Juliana's Animal Sanctuary, the only farm sanctuary in Colombia and the winner of Best International Sanctuary for 2021 by the Global Federation of Farm Sanctuaries.

 Cryptocurrency donations

 Food for Life Global became one of the first international charities to accept cryptocurrency donations via The Giving Block.
 As a result, the non-profit co-founded The Kindly Ecosystem (Kindly), a humanitarian-based crypto project that supports measurable social impact, including serving vegan meals to people in need via Food for Life Global.

 Covid-19 relief

 Although some Food for Life Global affiliates were not able to respond to the crisis because of lockdown and social distancing guidelines, many were able to provide freshly cooked vegan meals to needy people and first responders, including throughout India, Russia, Ukraine, England, Argentina, Brazil, Australia, to name a few.